apollographql/apollo-server/docs/source/best-practices/modularize-a-schema.md

 // post.js
 const Comment = require('./comment');

-// concat allows the comment typeDefs to be a value or an array const typeDefs = [` type Post {
+// concat allows the comment typeDefs to be a string or an array const typeDefs = [` type Post {
     id: ID!